Sargent College Tuition and Fees

 Because Massachusetts state law requires students to have adequate medical insurance, full-time BU students are charged for medical insurance each fall semester.
-The 2013/14 premium is: Basic Plan $1,941 or Plus Plan $2,610.
+The 2017/2018 premium is as follows: Basic Plan: $2,045 or Plus Plan: $2,813.

 If you have insurance coverage through your parents or your own health plan, you can have the charge removed from your BU account by downloading and submitting a Medical Insurance Waiver form.
 Or you can waive the insurance online on the BU Student Link.
 Select the “Money Matters” tab, and then click on “Medical Insurance.”

-Boston University does not accept credit cards for tuition, fees, or deposit payments for full-time students.
+For Doctor of Physical Therapy Students: Boston University does not accept credit cards for tuition, fees, or deposit payments.
 Checks must be made payable to Boston University.
-Deposits made when accepting an offer of admission will be credited to your semester bill.
+The deposit made when accepting an offer of admission will be credited to your semester bill.